rui314/lld/COFF/README.md

   string is linear to the length.)

   We look up the symbol table exactly only once for each symbol in the new design.
+This is I believe the minimum possible number.
 This is achieved by the separation of Symbol and SymbolBody.
-Once you get a pointer to a Symbol by looking up the symbol table, you can always get the latest symbol resolution result by just dereferencing the pointer.
+Once you get a pointer to a Symbol by looking up the symbol table, you can always get the latest symbol resolution result by just dereferencing a pointer.
 (I'm not sure if the idea is new to the linker.
-At least, all other linkers I've investigated so far seem to look up hash tables or sets more than once for each new symbol.)
+At least, all other linkers I've investigated so far seem to look up hash tables or sets more than once for each new symbol, but I may be wrong.)

 * Reduced number of file visits